-Cultural Competence: The Hidden Message ___AND___ Sexual Harassment in the Workplace: The Need to Know for Dental Employees and Patients - On Demand Webinar
+Cultural Competence: The Hidden Message AND Sexual Harassment in the Workplace: The Need to Know for Dental Employees and Patients - 3 CEUs - On Demand Webinar

 Mandatory CE presented in a thought provoking and engaging live webinar by a dynamic speaker!